Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Asymptotic analysis for a class of accelerated methods

 where $h \in (0, \frac{1}{L})$ and $\M = \mathbf{I} - h \nabla^2 f(\x^*)$. \end{theo} The proof of this theorem is in Appendix \ref{Appendix C}. {From Theorem \ref{metricconvergethm2} it appears that the upper bound on ${\mathcal{M}_{\star}}{}(f)$ increases by increasing the asymptotic momentum parameter $\beta$.
 Hence by increasing $\beta$ the asymptotic convergence speed to the strict saddle point $\x^*$ can possibly be worsened for any algorithm of the form \eqref{generalds} in the sense of upper bound on $ {\mathcal{M}_{\star}}{}(f) $.
+Note that with larger $\beta$, the upper bound on $ {\mathcal{M}_{\star}}{}(f) $ increases thereby making $\x^*$ a weak attractor.
+Then the trajectories of the dynamical system are pulled much slower towards the strict saddle point $\x^*$.
+Also, since the trajectories do not converge to $\x^*$ almost surely, they must eventually have expansive dynamics.
+Then with larger $\beta$ or equivalently smaller convergence speed, these trajectories have more time to possibly pick expansive dynamics and avoid entering smaller neighborhoods of $\x^*$ from where escape can take much longer.
 Thus, large $\beta$ can possibly improve saddle escape behavior by converging slowly to a neighborhood of any strict saddle point.
 This is inline with other results in literature which showed that momentum methods can escape strict saddle points faster than the gradient descent which has a zero momentum term \cite{jin2017accelerated}.
 However a fast saddle escape can trade-off the convergence rate to a local minimum, i.e., larger $\beta$ will increase the upper bound of ${\mathcal{M}_{\star}}{}(f) $ thereby allowing ${\mathcal{M}_{\star}}{}(f) $ to take values closer to or even greater than $1$.
 This can result in slower convergence to a local minimum or even worse where no trajectory ends up converging to local minimum if ${\mathcal{M}_{\star}}{}(f) >1$ for arbitrarily large $\beta$. }